PWisPeterWang/encryptool/README.md

 # encryptool

-`encryptool` is an easy to use encrypt/decrypt tool using rsa based on OpenSSL library.
+`encryptool` is an easy to use encrypt/decrypt tool using RSA based on OpenSSL library.

-The project is aimed to serve as an example of how to use Boost::program_options library and OpenSSL::crypto library.
+This project is intended as an example of how to use the Boost::program_options library and the OpenSSL::crypto library.

 While it does work, it's not recommended for production use.